How Much Longer Should Stock Investors Dance Near The Fire Pit?

 Consider the 10-year Treasury bond yield in the context of the Fed Funds Rate (FFR) since the first of three hikes (December 2016).
 Rather than push the 10-year yield higher as the Federal Reserve had hoped, the 10-year yield has actually fallen.
 What's more, the spread between the overnight lending rate (FFR) and the 10-year Treasury is nearly as low as it has been at any other point in the eight-plus years of economic recovery.
 In a nutshell, the economy just isn't strong enough to withstand the recent Fed desire to keep tightening the reins.

 For my moderate growth and income clients, I have maintained a 50% allocation to high quality equity for years.
-That is down from 65%-70% widely diversified stock in the earlier stage of the bull market (3/2009-12/2014).
+That is down from 65% to 70% widely diversified stock in the earlier stage of the bull market (3/2009-12/2014).
 Indeed, the overwhelming evidence - direction of monetary policy, key rate spreads in bond land, the peaking of the credit (borrowing) cycle, extreme stock valuations - favors an element of caution.

-So why continue to dance near the fire pit at all?
+So, why continue to dance near the fire pit at all?
 The market technicals remain favorable.
-As long as the NYSE Advance Decline Line (AD) remains in an uptrend, and as long as the S&P 500 remains above key trendlines like the 200-day moving average, stock assets are likely to offer total return value.
+As long as the NYSE Advance Decline Line (AD) remains in an uptrend and as long as the S&P 500 remains above key trend lines like the 200-day moving average, stock assets are likely to offer total return value.
 Nevertheless, market watchers ought to be keenly aware of the risks of ongoing price depreciation should the benchmark fall below the 2300 level.